software-mansion/live-compositor/docs/pages/guides/deliver-input.md

 - H264 for video
 - AAC and Opus for audio (AAC is not supported via the Membrane Framework plugin)

-To deliver input from any other format you can use tools like FFmpeg, GStreamer or Membrane Framework to convert between RTP end desired format.
+To deliver input from any other format you can use tools like FFmpeg, GStreamer or Membrane Framework to convert between RTP end the desired format.

 ### RTP over TCP vs UDP